National Residence Hall Honorary: Membership

+Members of the NRHH represent the top one percent of student leaders who live in campus residence halls.
 Membership is open to undergraduate, graduate, and professional degree-seeking students who live in campus housing for one semester at an institution with an NRHH chapter.
 Potential members must have at least a 2.5 GPA and "have made positive contributions to the residence hall system through engagement with the values of service and recognition."
 Membership in NRHH is for life.

 Governance

 NRHH is a branch of .Association of College and University Residence Halls.
 At the close of the NACURH 2008 conference, NRHH became more connected with the NACURH corporate structure through the creation of the NACURH Associate for NRHH position, which was added as a full member of the NACURH Executive Committee, as well as the NACURH Board of Directors.
-This position serves as the Executive Director of the honorary and oversees all of the regional associate directors for NRHH who serve as executive officers of the honorary for their regional constituencies.
+This position serves as the executive director of the honorary and oversees all of the regional associate directors for NRHH who serve as executive officers of the honorary for their regional constituencies.
 Together, the NACURH Associate and Regional Associate Directors for NRHH form the NACURH NRHH Board of Directors, which serves as the international governing body of the honorary.

 Chapters

-During the 2018-2019 academic year, the society had 243 chapters.
+During the 2018–2019 academic year, the society had 243 active chapters.